MayankMehra7/wordle/README.md

-# 🎮 Wordle Game - Multiplayer Edition
+# 🎮 Wordle Game - Multiplayer Competition Edition

-A feature-rich Wordle clone built with Next.js, TypeScript, MongoDB, and Tailwind CSS.
+A feature-rich Wordle game built with Next.js, TypeScript, MongoDB, and Tailwind CSS.
 Play solo or compete with friends in real-time!

 ## ✨ Features

-### 🎯 Core Gameplay
+### 🎯 Game Modes
-- **6 Attempts**: Guess the 5-letter word in 6 tries
-- **Color-Coded Feedback**:
-  - 🟩 Green: Letter in correct position
-  - 🟨 Yellow: Letter in word but wrong position
-  - ⬜ Gray: Letter not in word
-- **Virtual & Physical Keyboard**: Click on-screen or use your keyboard
-- **Daily Word**: Everyone gets the same word each day
+- **Solo Mode**: Play the classic Wordle game alone
+- **Competition Mode**: Compete with friends in real-time
+  - Create a room and share the 6-character code
+  - Join existing rooms with a code
+  - Live leaderboard showing all players
+  - First to 200 points wins!

-### 🎚️ Difficulty Levels
+### 🎨 Difficulty Levels
 - **Easy**: 657 common words
 - **Medium**: 368 moderate difficulty words
 - **Hard**: 113 challenging words with tricky patterns
 - **Total**: 1,138 five-letter words!

-### 🏆 Multiplayer Competition Mode
-- **Create Room**: Generate a unique 6-character room code
-- **Join Room**: Enter a code to join friends
-- **Real-time Leaderboard**: See who's winning live
-- **Scoring System**: Fewer attempts = more points (max 6 points)
+### 🌟 Key Features
-- **Same Word**: All players in a room get the same word
+- ✅ **Daily Word**: All players get the same word each day (per difficulty)

-### 📸 Screenshot Feature
+- ✅ **Color-Coded Feedback**:
+  - 🟩 Green = Correct position
+  - 🟨 Yellow = Wrong position but in word
+  - ⬜ Gray = Not in word
-- Capture your game results
+- ✅ **Screenshot Feature**: Capture and share your results
-- Share your victories
-- Download as PNG image

-### 🌍 Daily Word System
-- All solo players worldwide get the same word per difficulty each day
-- Changes daily at midnight
+- ✅ **6 Attempts Maximum** per round
-- Fair competition for everyone
+- ✅ **Real-time Leaderboard** in competition mode
+- ✅ **Scoring System**: Fewer attempts = More points (max 6 points per round)
+- ✅ **Auto-refresh** to new word on correct guess (solo mode)
+- ✅ **Continuous Rounds** until someone reaches 200 points (competition mode)
+- ✅ **Responsive Design**: Works on mobile and desktop
+- ✅ **Keyboard Support**: Use physical or virtual keyboard

 ## 🚀 Getting Started